History of Hertfordshire: Early Middle Ages

 Alfred died in 899, and his son Edward the Elder worked with Alfred's son-in-law, Æthelred, and daughter, Æthelflæd, to re-take parts of southern England from the Norse.
 During these campaigns he built the two burhs of Hertford as already noted.
 Their sites have not been found, and probably lie beneath the streets of Hertford itself.
 From Hertford, together with Stafford, Tamworth and Witham, Edward and Æthelflæd pushed the Danes back to Northumbria in a series of battles.
 Anglo-Saxon Hertford is an example of town planning as demonstrated by its organised rectangular grid street pattern.

 There is considerable evidence of a mint in Hertford at this period.
-Edward the Martyr (from 975 to 978), Æthelred the Unready (from 978 to 1016) and Knut the Great (from 1016 to 1035) all had coins struck there.
+Edward the Martyr (from 975 to 978), Æthelred the Unready (from 978 to 1016) and Cnut the Great (from 1016 to 1035) all had coins struck there.
 The mint itself has not been found, but many coins exist.
 Over 90% of these coins were found on the Continent or in Scandinavia, which may suggest they were used for payment of Danegeld.

 The St Brice's Day massacre of 1002 probably started at Welwyn in Hertfordshire.
 The massacre was to be a slaughter of the Norse in England, including women and children.
 One of those executed was Gunhilde, the sister of King Sweyn Forkbeard of Denmark.
 He invaded England next year in retaliation.
 Forkbeard's assault on England lasted ten years, until 1013, when Æthelred fled to the continent.
 Forkbeard was crowned King of England on Christmas Day, but only reigned for five weeks before dying. Æthelred returned briefly and unsuccessfully until 1016, at which time he was succeeded by Forkbeard's son Knut, who granted the Royal Manor of Hitchin to his second in command, Earl Tovi.